ntop/ntopng/doc/src/index.rst

 ntopng Documentation
 ====================

-ntopng is a passive network monitoring tool focused on flows and statistics that can be obtained from the traffic captured by the server.
+ntopng can be used in combination with other ntop tools.
+Documentation to use ntopng with other tools is the object of this section.

 .. toctree::
    :maxdepth: 2